-2023-001: Segregation of Duties (Material Weakness)
+2024-001: Segregation of Duties (Material Weakness)

 A fundamental concept of internal controls is the separation of duties.
 No one employee should have access to both physical assets and the related accounting records or to all phases of a transaction.
-A proper segregation of duties has not been established in functions related to cash receipts, accounts receivable, cash disbursements, and accounts payable.
+A proper segregation of duties has not been established in functions related to recording transactions in the general ledger, cash disbursements, and accounts payable.